whaakman/azure-docs.nl-nl/articles/active-directory-b2c/active-directory-b2c-devquickstarts-graph-dotnet.md

 Content-Length: 37

 {
-    "displayName": "Joe Consumer",                // this request updates only the user's displayName }
+    "displayName": "Joe Consumer"                // this request updates only the user's displayName }
 ```